Skip to content

 How hard is Meallan Liath Coire Mhic Dhughaill?

-Meallan Liath Coire Mhic Dhughaill is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 14km with 656m of ascent and takes most walkers 5-8 hours.
+We grade Meallan Liath Coire Mhic Dhughaill at 2/5, which puts it in moderate territory.
+The usual route is around 14km with 656m of climbing; allow 5-8 hours.
 Terrain: The Loch Stack track is firm.

-Where do I park for Meallan Liath Coire Mhic Dhughaill?
+Where should I park to climb Meallan Liath Coire Mhic Dhughaill?

 Standard parking is at NC270413 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Meallan Liath Coire Mhic Dhughaill?
+When should I climb Meallan Liath Coire Mhic Dhughaill?

 The standard good-weather months for Meallan Liath Coire Mhic Dhughaill are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.